ron-codelou-spring2021/docs2txt/readme.md

 You have 2 options:

-1 - On Mac or windows, Load into python and run, which will allow you enter the file name to parese, testFile.pdf
+1 - On Mac or windows, Load into python and run, which will allow you enter the file name to parse, testFile.pdf

 2 - Create a windows .exe

     in the terminal type:    pyinstaller docs2txt.py

     run docs2Txt.exe from the dist folder